How to Capture Website Screenshots with an API in 2025

 Getting Started with PxShot

-PxShot is a screenshot API built on Cloudflare Workers that lets you capture any URL as an image.
+PxShot is a screenshot API that lets you capture any URL as an image.
 Here's how to get started:

 Step 1: Get Your API Key